KokoseiJ/NicoBot/README.md

 [![Quality gate](https://sonar.kokoseij.xyz/api/project_badges/quality_gate?project=KokoseiJ_NicoBot)](https://sonar.kokoseij.xyz/dashboard?id=KokoseiJ_NicoBot)

 ## What is this bot?
 Just like its name, It plays songs from [Nicovideo](https://nicovideo.jp) server.
-Streaming-related code is mostly from [`nico.py` module from my previous bot](https://github.com/KokoseiJ/DiscordBot/blob/master/modules/nico.py), while Discord-side API wrapper was completely written from the scratch.
+Streaming-related code is mostly from [`nico.py` module from my previous bot](https://github.com/KokoseiJ/DiscordBot/blob/master/modules/nico.py), while Discord-side API wrapper is completely written from the scratch.

 It currently uses `urllib` to communicate with their HTTP endpoints, `websocket-client` to communicate with Gateway.
 Since It doesn't use coroutine on purpose, It currently uses threading library to parallelly run websockets and heartbeats.

-since `websocket-client` is written in pure Python and could cause a bottleneck in some cases, installing `wsaccel` package from pip is recommended.
+Additionally, installing [`wsaccel`](https://github.com/methane/wsaccel) package from pip is recommended, since UTF8 implementation in `websocket-client` can cause bottlenecks. wsaccel solves this by providing an alternative C implementation.

-Use [this link](https://discordapp.com/api/oauth2/authorize?client_id=769981832006598718&scope=bot%20applications.commands&permissions=104201280) to invite the test bot: IA!
+Use [this link](https://discordapp.com/api/oauth2/authorize?client_id=769981832006598718&scope=bot%20applications.commands&permissions=104201280) to invite the test bot: "IA -ARIA ON THE PLANETES-".
 **WARNING: This bot is being used to test codes, and can be offline/unfunctionable time to time!**

 ## Why though? wasn't Discord.py enough?